arenaxr/arena-services-docker/README.md

 ### Release

-To release an arena services stack version, make sure all submodules are pointing the version you want to release (you can run ```update-submodules.sh``` to update to the latest) update the versions in ```VERSION``` using the ```update-versions.sh``` script.
+To release an arena services stack version, make sure all submodules are pointing to the version you want to release (you can run ```update-submodules.sh``` to update to the latest) and update the versions in ```VERSION``` using the ```update-versions.sh``` script.
 This script asks for the new version of the arena services stack to be released and fetches the versions from the submodules.
-After running this script, you can use the github web interface to create that release. **Note that releases on this repo will be automatically deployed.**
+After running this script, you can create that release using the github web interface. **Note that releases on this repo will be automatically deployed.**

 ### Deployment